When did hanging the TV over the fireplace become a thing?

 Trust me, I get it.
 My own husband is not a sports fan so it’s easy enough for me to say, but my brother-in-law, for example, opened restaurants just so he could surround himself with TV sports whenever the mood strikes.

-Put art over the fireplace.
+My advice: Put art over the fireplace.
 A sculpture.
 Or, if you have truly beautiful tile or brick, try leaving it bare.

-If you already have your TV hanging over the mantel, could I persuade you to consider moving it to a less prominent place?
+If you already have your TV hanging over the mantle, could I persuade you to consider moving it to a less prominent place?
 Use the same mounting hardware to hang a beautiful painting, or a mirror, or an African headdress…

 Why do I feel so strongly about this?